Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

-To summarize the above spatial and temporal discussions about the EM kernel, we illustrate the kernel as a function of the spacetime 4-vector $({\bf x}, t)$ in Fig.~\ref{fig:EM-kernel-spacetime}.
-In the simulation, the concentration vector ${\bm \mu} = [0, 10, 10]\T$, and the user's velocity is ${\bm v} = [20, 0, 20]\T\,{\rm m/s}$ with $y$-polarized antennas.
-It can be observed from Fig.~\ref{fig:EM-kernel-spacetime} that: (a) The spatial correlation peaks at the origin ${\bf r} = {\bf 0}, \Delta t=0$, and decays with oscillation as ${\bf r}\to\infty, \Delta t\to\infty$; (b) The velocity ${\bm v}$ causes a translation of the covariance in the spatial domain.
+To summarize the above spatial and temporal discussions about the EMCF, we illustrate the EMCF as a function of the spacetime 4-vector $({\bf x}, t)$ in Fig.~\ref{fig:EM-kernel-spacetime}.
+In the simulation, the concentration vector ${\bm \mu} = [0, 10, 10]\T$, and the user's velocity is ${\bf v} = [20, 0, 20]\T\,{\rm m/s}$ with $y$-polarized antennas.
+It can be observed from Fig.~\ref{fig:EM-kernel-spacetime} that: (a) The spatial correlation peaks at the origin ${\bf r} = {\bf 0}, \Delta t=0$, and decays with oscillation as ${\bf r}\to\infty, \Delta t\to\infty$; (b) The velocity ${\bf v}$ causes a translation of the covariance in the spatial domain.
 The first observation is consistent with existing channel correlation models in the literature~\cite{wang2022electromagnetic, pizzo2020spatially, byers2004spatially, abdi2000versatile}, but the second observation has not been revealed before.
 In fact, the temporal channel variation are usually attributed to Doppler frequency shift in the literature, but intrinsically it is caused by the movement of the receiving antenna.
-Thus, a unified EM model that combines the velocity ${\bm v}$ with the displacement ${\bf r}$ is self-complete, i.e., no additional Doppler models are needed.
+Thus, a unified EM model that combines the velocity ${\bf v}$ with the displacement ${\bf r}$ is self-complete, i.e., no additional Doppler models are needed.

-(2) {\it The EM kernel v.s. imaginary displacement $\bm \mu$.} Unlike the previously discussed ${\bf r}$, the concentration parameter ${\bm \mu}$ is often neglected in existing works.
-From the analytic continuation derivation of~\eqref{eqn:Three-dimensional-SCF} we can observe that, the introduction of ${\bm \mu}$ is equivalent to an additional spatial non-istropic factor $\nu = e^{\hat{\kappa}\cdot {\bm \mu}}$.
+(2) {\it The EMCF v.s. imaginary displacement $\bm \mu$.} Unlike the previously discussed ${\bf r}$, the concentration parameter ${\bm \mu}$ is often neglected in existing works.
+From the analytic continuation derivation of~\eqref{eqn:Three-dimensional-SCF} we can observe that, the introduction of ${\bm \mu}$ is equivalent to an additional spatial non-istropic factor $\nu \propto e^{\hat{\kappa}\cdot {\bm \mu}}$.
 This factor $\nu$ is mathematically equivalent to a 3D vMF angular distribution of the impinging waves~\cite{pizzo2022fourier, pizzo2020spatially}.
 However, the authors of~\cite{pizzo2022fourier} does not realize the analytic continuation technique, and thus they do not provide a closed-form expression of the correlation function.
-The existence of such a closed-form expression avoids the complicated evaluation of the coupling coefficients in the Fourier plane-wave domain, thus enabling low-complexity parameter fitting without computing massive summations.
+The existence of such a closed-form expression avoids the complicated evaluation of the coupling coefficients in the Fourier plane-wave domain, thus enabling low-complexity parameter fitting without optimizing for a large number of parameters as in ~\cite[Eqn.~(38)]{pizzo2022fourier}.